tonedefdev/microservice_app/README.md

 This is the expected output as the .NET Core Web API uses an in memory database, so there is nothing found...yet!
 Congratulations, as we have just deployed two services to our cluster using Helm, and exposed our API using ingress-nginx so that our front end can interact with it once deployed.
 Let's do that now!

 ## Deploy the React Front End
 Everything for the React front end has already been packaged for Helm and can be found in the **artifacts** directory.
-We'll need to just navigate to the **artifacts** directory and run the following Helm command:
+We'll need to navigate to the **artifacts** directory and run the following Helm command to deploy the service:
 ```
 helm install react-frontend .\react-frontend-0.1.0.tgz --namespace=react-frontend --create-namespace
 ```